Towards Cooperative Flight Control Using Visual-Attention: Conclusion

 \section{Conclusion}

-We proposed a visual-attention-based air-guardian concept and showed that the proposed method could improve the performance of a simulated pilot in the task of capturing waypoints by cooperation.
-The air-guardian system makes causal interventions based on the attention difference between the air-guardian and simulated pilot.
-The performance of the simulated pilot is improved when the air-guardian is in place.
-Our results demonstrate that the proposed cooperative flight control can balance the trade-off between the level of involvement in the flight and the pilots' expertise in the simulated flight scenarios.
+We proposed a visual-attention-based air-guardian framework using humans' eye-gazing position and saliency map of a guardian network as visual attention.
+We showed that the proposed method could improve the performance of pilots in both simulation and real-world through cooperation.
+The air-guardian system makes interventions based on the attention difference between the air-guardian and the pilot.
+The performance of the pilot is improved when the air-guardian is in place.
+Our results demonstrate that the proposed cooperative flight control with an eye-tracking system can balance the trade-off between the level of involvement in the flight and the pilots' expertise and attention in the designed simulated flight scenarios and real drone experiments.